PHP Methods

 A content type class is a standard PHP class file that meets the following criteria.

-- Namespace - The class file namespace should always be
+- Namespace - The class file namespace should always match the package and folder where the model is located in the file system.
+For example,

-. - Class Name - The class name must match the identifier of the corresponding content type.
+- Class Name - The class name must match the identifier of the corresponding content type.
 PHP class names are not case sensitive.
-However, it is a best practice to match the case as well.
+However, it is a best practice to match the case anyway.

-- File Path - The file should be saved to a valid Content Type Class folder.
+- File Path - The file should be saved to a package folder or subfolder that matches the namespace, so the COMAND API auto-loader can find it.

 Uses